Indigenous Choice Program School

-As Indigenous peoples of North America, the Aboriginal community has a unique relationship with Canada.
-Policy acknowledges their role as the First Peoples, recognizes the historic contributions of Aboriginal communities and their diverse cultures, and acknowledges the vital role that the Aboriginal communities play today and into the future.
-The establishment of an Aboriginal Choice School represents a unique responsibility and opportunity to promote harmonious relationships and the co-existence of Aboriginal and non- Aboriginal people alike.
+The First Nation, Metis and Inuit peoples have a unique relationship within Canada.
+Policy acknowledges their role as the First Peoples, recognizes the historic contributions of Indigenous communities and their diverse cultures, and acknowledges the vital role that the Indigenous communities play today and into the future.
+The establishment of an Indigenous Choice School represents a unique responsibility and opportunity to promote harmonious relationships and the co-existence of Indigenous and non- Indigenous people alike.

-All students are entitled to an education that validates, recognizes, and facilitates the revitalization of Aboriginal cultures, histories, values, and languages.
+All students are entitled to an education that validates, recognizes, and facilitates the revitalization of First Nation, Metis, and Inuit cultures, histories, values, and languages.

-Nusdeh Yoh, “house of the future”, was chosen as our Aboriginal culture and language school name.
-The name selection process involved consultation with elders, parents, staff, and students.
+Nusdeh Yoh, “house of the future”, was chosen as our First Nation, Metis and Inuit culture and language school name.
+The name selection, of the local Dakelh language, involved consultation with elders, parents, staff, and students.
 All partners desired a name that represented the hope inherent in this school to affect meaningful change in the lives of our children, families, and the greater community.

 Nusdeh Yoh welcomes all learners!